-At the top of my list (and many others of its kind) features Man’s Search for Meaning: The Classic Tribute to Hope from the Holocaust (1946).
-It was written by the Austrian psychiatrist, Holocaust survivor, and founder of “logotherapy” Viktor Frankl (1905–1997).
+At the top of my list (and many others of its kind) is Man’s Search for Meaning: The Classic Tribute to Hope from the Holocaust (Frankl, 1946, 2004).
+It was written by the Austrian psychiatrist, Holocaust survivor, and founder of logotherapy, Viktor Frankl, who lived from 1905 to 1997.

 In the autobiographical section of his deeply moving book, Frankl relates that those who managed to stay in touch with what made their lives meaningful in the Nazi extermination camps were more likely to survive.
-Their personal meanings took many different forms – it could be a strong desire to return to a beloved person, to complete a creative or intellectual project, or simply the strong wish to help others.
+Their personal meanings took many different forms.
+It could be a strong desire to return to a beloved person, complete a creative or intellectual project, or simply the strong wish to help others.

 If there is a potent “why” that drives us, Frankl declares, paraphrasing Nietzsche, we can tolerate almost any “how.”

-Frankl believes that we can discover the meaning of life in three main areas: by “(1) by doing a deed or creating a work; (2) by encountering someone or experiencing something; and (3) by the attitude we take toward unavoidable suffering.”
-(Frankl 2004, p.
-115)
+Frankl believes that we can discover the meaning of life in three main areas: “(1) by doing a deed or creating a work; (2) by encountering someone or experiencing something; and (3) by the attitude we take toward unavoidable suffering” (Frankl 2004, p.
+115).

-Crucially, Frankl argues that meaning has to be located outside ourselves.
+Crucially, Frankl (2004, p.
+115) argues that meaning has to be located outside ourselves.
 It has to be discovered in the world rather than in our own psyches.
-“Being human,” he writes, “always points, and is directed, to something, or someone, other than oneself – be it a meaning to fulfill or another human being to encounter.” (p.
-115)
+“Being human,” he writes, “always points, and is directed, to something, or someone, other than oneself – be it a meaning to fulfill or another human being to encounter.”

-Frankl’s existentialist approach, then, invites us to let go of our obsession with ourselves, and with values such as self-realization, self-improvement, and happiness.
+Frankl’s existentialist approach, then, invites us to let go of our obsession with ourselves and of values such as self-realization, self-improvement, and happiness.
 Instead, he urges us to focus on meanings that lie outside the boundaries of our own psyches.

 Find the book on Amazon.